indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/04-user-stories.md

   - If the check-in is valid, it updates `last_check_in_timestamp` and increments the `streak_counter`.

-### User Story 4: After the study streak is complete, the user withdraws their deposited SOL
+### User Story 4: After the study streak is complete, the deposited SOL is withdrawn

 - **Potential On-Chain Requirements:**
   - A `withdraw` function on the vault program.